andreyvit/json-diff/README.md

 * fuzzy matching of modified array elements (when array elements are object hierarchies)
 * "keysOnly" option to compare only the json structure (keys), ignoring the values
 * "full" option to output the entire json tree, not just the deltas
+* "outputKeys" option to always output the given keys for an object that has differences
 * reasonable test coverage (far from 100%, though)

 Output Language in Raw-json mode ("full" mode)